David Brant

 Dave Brant is a retired career Naval Criminal Investigative Service (NCIS) special agent and executive.
-He served NCIS from 1977–2005, leading the agency as its director from 1997 until his retirement in December 2005.
+He served in the NCIS from 1977 to 2005, leading the agency as its director from 1997 until his retirement in December 2005.

 Background and education

 Brant received his undergraduate education at Bradley University and a master's degree from Indiana State University.
 During his time at NCIS, he graduated from the Senior Executive Course at the John F. Kennedy School of Government at Harvard University.

 Before joining NCIS, Brant was a police officer with the Miami-Dade Police Department.

 Career in law enforcement

 Brant spent thirty years working in law enforcement, 28 of them at the NCIS, the last 8 years as its director.

 Senator John Warner, who was himself a former Secretary of the Navy, read a tribute to Brant into the Senate record, when Brant retired.